XDarkPhoenixes/Group_10/README.md

 Shrinking customer churn as much as possible is a challenging task that all SaaS organizations are dealing with.
 Machine Learning models can be utilized to produce a prediction model that can help organizations pinpoint customers at risk of churning.
 After identifying a cohort of customers who are likely to churn, organizations can test campaigns and strategies for customer retention - discount offerings, frequent check-ins, customer success initiatives, etc. <br>

-A customer churn predictive model predicts the churn within that given time interval.
+A customer churn predictive model predicts the churn within a given time interval.
 This time interval depends on the use-case; it could be one month, three months, or even six months in advance.
 The cut-off date for the interval must be carefully determined and no information after the cut-off date should be used in the machine learning model.<br>

 [This step-by-step customer churn prediciton guide](https://towardsdatascience.com/predict-customer-churn-the-right-way-using-pycaret-8ba6541608ac) inspired this project.